coderofsalvation/express-api-user-management-signup/README.md

 express-api-user-management-signup
 ==================================

-Boilerplate for quickly building login systems on top of apis.
+Middleware for quickly building login systems on top of apis/express apps.
 This module adds a user facade-backend with login / registration on top of that.
 Good startingpoint for DIY api management, processable thru webhooks.

 <img src=".res/login.png">
 <br><br>